 Our governance is intended to affirm our responsibilities to others, improve our performance and minimize risk.

-Until 2011, Population Matters was known as the Optimum Population Trust, which remains the registered name.
+Until 2011, Population Matters was known as the Optimum Population Trust.

 We work with other organizations within alliances.
 We have no other affiliation with any faith, political, trade union, corporate or other group.